microsoft/pxt-microbit/docs/courses/csintro/arrays/project.md

 ```

 ## Using arrays with musical notes

 You can create an array of notes by attaching Music blocks to an array.
 Musical notes are described in words (e.g., Middle C, High C) but they are actually numbers.
 You can do Math operations on those numbers to change the pitch of your song.

 Here is an example of how to create an array with musical notes.
 Button A plays every note in the array.
-Button B plays the notes at twice the frequency (but doesn't alter the original notes.)
+Button B plays the notes at twice the frequency (but doesn't alter the original notes).

 ```blocks
 let list: number[] = []